79 Easy Backpacking Food Ideas

 Chicken, tuna, or SPAM packets

-These premium grade, line-caught tuna packets are packed in oil for extra calories.
+These wild-caught tuna packets are packed in oil for extra calories.

 If salmon is more your speed, Patagonia Provisions has some awesome options.